 Written By Jefferson Reese '15

-SCB: What are your personal and team goals for this season?
+SCB: What are your goals for next season?

 MB: I think some of our goals from this season carry over to the next season.
 We are continually trying to always be the toughest, most hardworking team no matter who we play.
 And then of course our goals will always include beating out the top teams of our conference!

 SCB: How has your role on the team changed since the season ended last month?